maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-66.md

 -}
 ```

-The above check leavs a slight window for non-primary validators to act maliciously so we also need to handle it later once we know the succession of the validator in `verifySeal`
+The above check leaves a slight window for non-primary validators to act maliciously so we also need to handle it later once we know the succession of the validator in `verifySeal`
 ```diff
 +if succession != 0 {
 +  if header.Time > uint64(time.Now().Unix()) {